N0vaPixel/tt07-cm-1/docs/info.md

 ## How it works

-PoC of custom hardened macro for research purposes.
+PoC of custom hardened macro for fab testing and research purposes.
+It simply expose a set of customized matrices hardened.

 ## How to test